 SUP CUB/66A16A1/3

-u) In Region 2, these channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-(WRC-12)

 Reasons: The content of this provision is covered by the proposed modification to Note t).

 MOD CUB/66A16A1/4

-z) These channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.
+z) Until 1 January 2019, these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

-(WRC-12)
+From 1 January 2019, these channels are split into two simplex channels.
+The upper legs, channels 2027 and 2028, respectively designated as ASM 1 and ASM 2, are used for non-navigation ASM (application specific messages).

+The channels 2027 and 2028 are also allocated to the maritime mobile-satellite service (Earth-to-space) on a secondary basis for the reception of ASM messages from ships.
+(WRC-15)

 Reasons: Identification of simplex channels for ASM.